Linus4/eldritchinstinct/main.typ

 === Blast

-Attacks with the Blast quality affect all targets in the noted area, rolling separately for each affected character.
+Attacks with the Blast quality hit all targets in the affected area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to a mass of writhing tentacles.

 === Ranged Attacks